gopasspw/gopass/docs/features.md

 - [ ] Better and more fine grained ACL
 - [ ] Be nicely usable by semi- and non-technical users

-*Note: Being 100% pass compatible was a milestone, not a promise for the future.
+*Note: Being 100% pass compatible is a milestone, not a promise for the future.
 We will eventually diverge from pass to support more advanced features.
 This will break compatibility.*